Grand Paris Express: Line 11 extension

-A six-station 5.4 km eastern extension of Line 11 from Mairie des Lilas to Rosny-sous-Bois, not considered part of the Grand Paris Express project, improves commuter service to the inner northeastern suburbs.
-The scheme was initially lobbied for by the local authorities of these suburbs, and was adopted during the 2007 review of the Île-de-France Transportation Plan.
+A six-station 5.4 km eastern extension of Line 11 from Mairie des Lilas to Rosny-sous-Bois, not itself part of the Grand Paris Express project, improves service to the inner northeastern suburbs.
+The scheme was lobbied for by the local authorities and adopted during the 2007 review of the Île-de-France transportation plan.
 Work on the extension to Rosny – Bois-Perrier started in 2015 and opened on 13 June 2024.
-It provides connections with the RER E and with Île-de-France tramway Line 1, which better links central Paris with the commuter hub of Châtelet–Les Halles.
+It provides connections with the RER E and with Île-de-France tramway Line 1.